tfzhang006/paper-reading/PT2PC: Learning to Generate 3D Point Cloud Shapes from Part Tree Conditions.md

 ## Evaluation
 - Four categories of PartNet dataset.
 Assuming there are at maximum 10 children for every parent node.
 - Two structure-aware metrics, part coverage and part diversity.
-- HierInsSeg is introduced to measure the part tree edit distance.
+- HierInsSeg score is introduced to measure the part tree edit distance.
 ## Conclusion
 - Our proposed PT2PC framework enables disentanglement of *shape structure* and *geometry generation factors*.
 - Fixing the symbolic part tree and changing the Gaussian random noise.